 Who benefits most from the inclusion of salicylic acid in their products?

 Anybody who wants a gentle exfoliator can benefit from salicylic acid!
 It’s best for tackling acne and as a pore de-gunker, but as mentioned before, it can also be used to treat dandruff, seborrhea, psoriasis, and to remove corns, calluses, and warts.

 Looking for some great salicylic acid products?

-Check out the SLMD Skincare Acne Cleanser & SLMD Skincare x Dr. Pimple Popper Acne Spot Treatment!
+Check out the SLMD Salicylic Acid Cleanser & SLMD Skincare x Dr. Pimple Popper Acne Spot Treatment!